CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 ### `rate`
 !!! description "`MonetaryPolicy.rate() -> uint256: view`"

-    Getter for the rate of the monetary policy contract. rate has to be smaller or equal to `MAX_RATE` (400% APY). rate is denominated in $10^18$ and the rate which is being returned is rate per second(?).
-So to get the annual rate one needs to calc the following: rate/10^18 * (60*60*24*365).
+    Getter for the rate of the monetary policy contract.
+This is the current interest rate paid per second.

     Returns: rate (`uint256`).